Quasi-Periodic Oscillations and Parameter Constraints in ModMax Black Holes: conclusion and discussion

 We extended our analysis of the QPOs by investigating the epicyclic motions.
 We consider all six QPO models namely PR, RP, WD, ER2, ER3, and ER4.
 Our comparative analysis of different QPO models revealed distinct trends in the locations of the resonance orbits.
 Among the examined frameworks, the ER2 model yielded the largest QPO radii, followed by the PR and WD models, while the ER4 model predicted the smallest orbital radii.
 Across all cases, the QPO-generating radii were found to increase monotonically with the ModMax parameter \(\eta\), indicating that stronger deviations from linear electrodynamics tend to shift the resonance orbits outward.
 This behaviour highlights the sensitivity of QPO formation zones to nonlinear electromagnetic corrections in the underlying spacetime geometry.

 Finally, to connect our theoretical framework with observations, we employed a Markov Chain Monte Carlo (MCMC) analysis to constrain the parameters \(\{M, \eta, Q/M, r/M\}\) of the ModMax black hole model using QPO data from six well-established black hole sources.
 These include four stellar-mass systems (GRO J1655–40, XTE J1550–564, GRS 1915+105, and H 1743–322), the intermediate-mass black hole M82 X-1, and the supermassive black hole Sgr A*, thereby covering a broad range of mass scales.
-We consider only the RP model in this case just for demonstration of the method.
-The results of the MCMC analysis are tabulated in Table \ref{tab2}, providing the constrained values of the above mentioned parameters.
+In this work, we restrict our analysis to the RP model solely for the purpose of demonstrating the methodology.
+Consequently, the parameter constraints obtained and the physical interpretations inferred from the MCMC analysis are specific to the RP model considered here.
+Different QPO models may lead to quantitatively different constraints and potentially distinct physical interpretations, and exploring such model dependence is left for future investigations.\\ The results of the MCMC analysis are tabulated in Table \ref{tab2}, providing the constrained values of the above mentioned parameters.
 It is observed that the constrained mass value is in good agreement with the available observational data which is given in Table \ref{tab1}.
-The MCMC analysis also suggest that the ModMax parameter \(\eta\) is of the order unity implying a modest but consistent deviation from conventional electrodynamics.
-It is worth noting that, although the observational data used in our study most likely correspond to rotating black holes, our analysis intentionally omits the spin parameter to isolate the intrinsic effects of nonlinear electrodynamics on QPO frequencies.
-The objective is to assess whether the nonlinear effect alone can reproduce the changes in frequency that are usually linked to rotation.
-Our findings suggest that a moderate nonlinear charge can partly mimic the influence of spin, allowing non-rotating black holes to show QPO features similar to those of rotating ones.
+The MCMC analysis also suggest that the ModMax parameter \(\eta\) is of the order unity implying a modest but consistent deviation from conventional electrodynamics. \\